PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 === "Azure Container Instances"

-    Navigate to the blocks page, click create new block, and select Azure Container Instance Credentials for the type.
+    Navigate to the blocks page and click the "+" at the top to create a new block.
+Find the Azure Container Instance Credentials block and click "Add +".

     Locate the client ID and tenant ID on your app registration and use the client secret you saved earlier.
+Be sure to use the value of the secret, not the secret ID!

-    Provide any other optional information and create your block.
+    Provide any other optional information and click "Create".

 === "Google Cloud Run"